Cascabel-dev/Arch-Script/README.md

 # Arch Script
 This script takes various actions in relation to your system, which include basic system hardening, debloating, and basic software installation.
 While unlikely, this script may cause damage to your system.
 For this reason, if you have any important or sensitive data on your machine, it is crucial that you back it up before executing the script.
+This script is meant to be used with an installation of Arch Linux GNOME 40.

 # Installation